1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 ## `SET TRANSACTION`

-set the characteristics of the current transaction
+The `SET TRANSACTION` command sets the characteristics of the current transaction.
+It has no effect on any subsequent transactions. `SET SESSION CHARACTERISTICS` sets the default transaction characteristics for subsequent transactions of a session.
+These defaults can be overridden by `SET TRANSACTION` for an individual transaction.

+The available transaction characteristics are the _transaction isolation level_, the _transaction access mode (read/write or read-only)_, and the _deferrable mode_.